king-knight-harsh/resume/index.md

 - Ensured that all operations within the Online Grocery Department ran smoothly, especially during peak hours, by maintaining the cleanliness of the work environment, preparing orders for pick-up, dispatching customer orders and answering calls promptly.
 - Fulfilled, answered, and assisted with daily 60-100 customer inquiries with a 100% customer satisfaction rate.
 - Trained more than 15 new employees for their assigned locations, such as the sales floor, online grocery section and store standards.
+- Recognized as **"Shining Star"** for exceptional customer service and dedication to the team.

 ## **🌟 SKILLS**